NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud | KRDO

 “He has not been arrested and looks forward to his day in court,” Spiro said.

-Prosecutors in Washington informed the mayor’s attorneys that their appeal was denied, the sources said.
+Prosecutors in Washington informed the mayor’s attorneys their appeal was denied, the sources said.

 Legal troubles escalated in September

-The mayor’s legal troubles began last year but escalated earlier this month when top members of his staff at City Hall, including two deputy mayors, a senior adviser, and the schools chancellor, received search warrants and had their phones seized by federal investigators.
+The mayor’s legal troubles began last year but escalated this month when top members of his staff at City Hall, including two deputy mayors, a senior adviser and the schools chancellor, received search warrants and had their phones seized by federal investigators.

 The investigations accelerated earlier this month.
 Edward Caban, the New York Police Department commissioner, had his phone seized as part of a separate federal investigation and was forced to resign.
 Days later, Lisa Zornberg, City Hall’s top lawyer and one of Adams’ staunchest defenders, abruptly resigned.
 In a brief two-sentence resignation letter, Zornberg stated that she had concluded she could “no longer serve effectively” in her position.